 Thank you for selecting Taylor Rural Health for your health care needs.
 On behalf of the entire staff, we are delighted that you have placed your confidence in us.

 Owned by Taylor Regional Hospital since 2010, this primary care practice is located at 805 Burkesville Street in Columbia, Kentucky.
-Our spacious facility, formerly Aaron Rural Health, is equipped to meet the primary care needs of this community with 3 providers: an MD and two nurse practitioners.
-Laboratory and x-ray services are available for diagnostic evaluations.
+Our spacious facility is equipped to meet the primary care needs of this community with 2 providers: an MD and a nurse practitioner.
+Laboratory services are available for diagnostic evaluations.
 The operations are in compliance with the Joint Commission for Accreditation of Hospitals.

 Hours of operation Monday through Friday 8:30 am till 5:00 pm.
 (Central)